malkhodari/Alkhodari_2022_PLOS/README.md

 5) Training of the CNN-BiLSTM neural network for the extraction of deep-activated features.
 6) Updating the parameters of the network with the best 20 hand-crafted features alongside age and sex.

+We also provide the full clinical profiles of patients and the short profiles (only age and sex) in .MAT format.

 For any questions, please do not hesitate to contact the corresponding author.